 You still haven't said how old the chicks are, im assuming if they can fly they could well be old enough for you to remove the nest box.
 The nest box could be the cause here if dad wants to go in for a second clutch he want's the older chick gone.
 If they are not old enough to remove box try removing mum preferably to different room where the male can't see or hear her and see if dad settles down and finishes feeding the chicks.

-Owned by George, Bertie, Bumble, Bailey, Eve and Iris
+Owned by Bumble, Bailey, Eve and Iris

-Also the Meeps, Betty, Frank and their children, Flora, Joe and baby Summer
+Also the Meeps, Frank, Flora and Joe

 i told chick is 6 weeks old. he can fly. i removed nest box from cage today. chick sleeps while hanging from cage and fells down dad is making sexual intercourse with its son, is it right to put them together and separate the mother?